cldossantos/pacu/package-notes.md

+## 2025-04-09

+- Version 0.1.58

+- Added an option to control the minimum coverage fraction in the apportioning of polygons.
+This aims to avoid that values coming from small polygons be apportioned to greater polygons.

 ## 2025-04-03

 - Version 0.1.57

-- added some buffering to avoid unecessary topological operations when checking polygons overlap.
+- added some buffering to avoid unnecessary topological operations when checking polygons overlap.

 ## 2025-03-24